set-soft/kicost_ci_test/README.md

         key: kicost_cache
 ```

-Which is used to create cache that can be retrieved using the `kicost_cache` key.
+Which is used to create a cache that can be retrieved using the `kicost_cache` key.
 The cache will contain the
 data from `~/kicost_cache`.

 Note that we are using a forked repo, not the original *actions/cache@v3*.
 This is because the original action